3 Cases of Dangling Participles

 3. Seemingly perfectly preserved on the outside, the archaeologists were dismayed to find extensive damage within the chamber.

 In this sentence, archaeologists are described as being perfectly preserved on the outside.
 In some cases, the best way to avoid such errors is to thoroughly recast the entire sentence: “The archaeologists were dismayed to find that despite the chamber’s seemingly perfectly preserved exterior, the chamber itself had suffered extensive damage.”
-(This revision also place the key information at the end of the sentence, resulting in a greater impact.)
+(This revision also places the key information at the end of the sentence, resulting in a greater impact.)

 Subscribe to Receive our Articles and Exercises via Email